 A money market account allows you to safely put large chunks of money away in an account, yet still have access to it if you need it.
 Some money market accounts allow you to write checks from them or the bank may even provide a debit card to use from the account.

 So, why choose a money market account over a regular savings account?
 Often a money market account will offer a little better interest rate for earnings.

 Because they often restrict how many transactions you can process in a month, the money can mature and generate higher earnings.

 Up to $250,000 is insured and protected by the Federal Deposit Insurance Corp. at banks and the National Credit Union Administration at credit unions.

 Many people know about investing in stocks through the stock market.
 Stocks can earn money when the company grows in value.

-If you purchase preferred stocks, which usually cost more, the company will in return give you some perks like you might get a higher percentage of a dividend or you might be allowed to purchase stock options before a common stockholder.
+If you purchase preferred stocks, which usually cost more, the company will give you some perks, such as a higher percentage of a dividend or you might be allowed to purchase stock options before a common stockholder.

 There are many companies that also pay regular dividends to their stockholders.
 Dividend-paying stocks tend to be safer options and they produce assets regularly.

 There are many different kinds of mutual funds for investors to consider, giving you a plethora of options here.
 A mutual fund is when investors put money into the fund and pool their resources with other investors so the fund can buy stocks and other assets.